latenitefilms/BRAWToolbox/docs/README.md

 ---
 # BRAW Toolbox

-> :icon-trophy: Thanks to everyone who helped us reach #1 in the 'Photo & Video' category on the Australian Mac App Store!
+> :icon-trophy: **Thanks to everyone who helped us reach #1 in the Photo & Video category on the Australian Mac App Store!**

-> :icon-rocket: You can buy BRAW Toolbox for **USD$79.99**, however for the **first week only** as a thank you to our early adopters, it will be **50% off**.
+> :icon-rocket: **You can buy BRAW Toolbox for USD$79.99, however for the first week only as a thank you to our early adopters, it will be 50% off.**

 BRAW Toolbox allows you to import Blackmagic RAW files directly into Final Cut Pro **without transcoding**.